 IHR JFF Sampling at Water Temperatures > 70.0°F.

-Personnel will obtain daily average river temperatures from the Corps website at: www.nwd-wc.usace.army.mil/ftppub/water_quality/tempstrings/.
-Project or condition monitoring personnel will use a thermometer in the sample holding tank for official reporting requirements if instantaneous temperatures via online data are unavailable.

-An instantaneous temperature of 70.0°F or greater taken between 0630 and 0700 hours will trigger the suspension of condition sampling at IHR.
+An instantaneous sample/holding temperature of 70.0°F or greater taken within the juvenile fish facility between 0630 and 0700 hours will trigger the suspension of condition sampling at IHR.
 Project biologist will notify condition monitoring personnel when this has occurred.

-Condition sampling at IHR may resume if/when daily average temperatures are ≤ 70.0°F.
+Condition sampling at IHR may resume if/when the instantaneous sample/holding temperature taken within the juvenile fish facility between 0630 and 0700is ≤ 70.0°F.

 If there is a research need to sample at temperatures >70.0F, the Corps District POC will initiate coordination with FPOM.